Spider-Man 4: Everything we know about the cast, plot & more

 In an interview with Entertainment Weekly, Feige also said Spider-Man 4 was currently being written.
 And, according to scooper Daniel Richtman, Spider-Man 4 is eyeing a late 2024 production start.
 These movies take a long time to shoot, edit, and promote, though, so it’ll still be a while before we see it in theaters.

-Tom Holland is expected to return as Peter Parker/Spider-Man in Spider-Man 4.
+Tom Holland will return as Peter Parker/Spider-Man in Spider-Man 4.

-However, in an interview on December 1, 2023, Holland said, although there are active conversations around Spider-Man 4, he’d only make another movie if it was “worth the while of the character.”
+In an interview on December 1, 2023, Holland said, that although there are active conversations around Spider-Man 4, he’d only make another movie if it was “worth the while of the character.”

 Speaking of people taking over, there is speculation that Miles Morales will make his live-action debut in Spider-Man 4, so that could be a great way to hand over the reigns to the next generation.
 If so, Marvel will need to find an actor to play Miles Morales, but that’s likely to be a relative unknown.